folhascadentes/mamao-app/README.md

 The options field provides additional settings for more specific or complex signs

 - **options.location.handLocation** (HandLocation): This option is used to define the specific hand location required to accurately execute a sign language gesture.
 By tracking the location of the hand, the system can verify whether a person is correctly positioned to perform the sign.
 The value of this property should be an instance of the HandLocation type.
+- **options.location.detectionRadius** (number): This option define the radius that the handLocation need to be within to be considered valid.
+This is used to provide some flexibility in the location of the hand.
+Measurements are in pixels.
+Default value is 40 pixels.
 - **options.location.track** (boolean): When set to true, the body's position remains relative even if the person moves.
 This allows for signs to be performed in motion.
 - **options.location.radiusOffset** (number | { value: number; leftLimitValue?: number; rightLimitValue?: number; upLimitValue?: number; downLimitValue?: number; }): Adds randomness to the sign's location within a circular region with radius X. This is used to bring greater diversity to the sign's execution by not strictly confining it to a single exact location.
 - **options.location.verticalOffset** (number): Adds randomness to the sign's location along the y-axis.
 This can introduce variation in the vertical position of the sign.